marshki/multiplication_practice/README.md

 Press 'Q' at any time to quit the game.
 When prompted, type in your answer and press 'Enter'.

+## To do:

+* Use functions for repetitve tasks
+* Add second mode to allow for practicing a single family of facts
+* GUI ?

 ## History

 First commit May 17, 2016 @10:27 ET.